 Have You Been Arrested for a California Crime?

-California Ushers in Host of New Weapons-Linked Laws, Law Office of John W. Noonan, January 8, 2019.
+California Ushers in Host of New Weapons-Linked Laws, Law Offices of John W. Noonan, January 8, 2019.

-Would-Be SF Law Seeks Expanded Safeguards for Juvenile Offenders, Law Office of John W. Noonan, January 4, 2019.
+Would-Be SF Law Seeks Expanded Safeguards for Juvenile Offenders, Law Offices of John W. Noonan, January 4, 2019.